 Decide which internships can pivot to virtual experiences and be managed by the employer.
 Lehigh’s Implementation Guide for Virtual Internships is linked and available as a resource.

-Connect with Lehigh partners, Parker Dewey, Paragon One, MindSumo, UPSKLS and/or Lehigh Connects for external assisted management of internships and project based learning opportunities.
+Connect with Lehigh partners Lehigh Connects, WORK SIMPLR, and/or Paragon One for external assisted management of internships and project based learning opportunities.
 These company partners will facilitate and manage the work of our employer partners and remote student interns.
-Employers designate and structure the project-based work, select interns and provide mentorship, while Parker Dewey, Paragon One and/or MindSumo manage the process.
+Employers designate and structure the project-based work and provide mentorship, while Lehigh Connects, WORK SIMPLR and/or Paragon One manage the process.

-As an additional resource, we welcome and encourage Lehigh alumni to support students during internships by serving as mentors, either through the companies in which they work or by connecting with Parker Dewey and/or Paragon One to assist Lehigh students who earn opportunities in published Micro-internships.
+As an additional resource, we welcome and encourage Lehigh alumni to support students during internships by serving as mentors, either through the companies in which they work or by connecting with Lehigh Connects to assist Lehigh students who earn opportunities in published Micro-internships.
 The assimilation of college life into work life for a Lehigh student can best be mentored by our alumni, former Lehigh students working in the field.

 Internships, whether on-site or remotely managed, are a powerful resource for employers and students, alike.
 They serve to provide students with experiential learning opportunities and a lens into their chosen field of study, while also providing skills and service to accomplish identified tasks and project-based work for employers.
 To this end, it is important to develop and frame the work and learning experiences in the most beneficial way for students, managers, and entire companies, whether in a traditional on-site approach, a virtual remote work environment, or perhaps a blending of the two.